godotengine/godot-docs/classes/class_animation.rst

 **Inherits:** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Contains data used to animate everything in the engine.
+Holds data that can be used to animate anything in the engine.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-An Animation resource contains data used to animate everything in the engine.
-Animations are divided into tracks, and each track must be linked to a node.
+This resource holds data that can be used to animate anything in the engine.
+Animations are divided into tracks and each track must be linked to a node.
 The state of that node can be changed through time, by adding timed keys (events) to the track.

 .. tabs::